Signs That Your Cortisol Levels May Be Too High

 Cortisol directly affects fat storage and weight gain in stressed individuals.
 High levels of cortisol are associated with overeating, craving high caloric fatty and sugary foods and relocating fat from the circulation and storage depots to the deep internal abdominal area.

-The key factor that influences a person’s vulnerability to illness appears to be the immune system’s sensitivity to cortisol, not the cortisol levels per se, according to a recent study.
+The key factor that influences a person’s vulnerability to illness appears to be the immune system’s sensitivity to cortisol, not the cortisol levels per se, according to a 2012 study.
 The research team found that chronic psychological stress is associated with the body losing its ability to regulate the inflammatory response, which can promote the development and progression of disease.

 Low sex drive

 In men, elevated cortisol levels signals the body to testosterone levels and blocks the normal response of the testicles to testosterone.
 In women, cortisol will cause hormonal imbalance during the menstrual cycle, causing irregularity and low libido.

 Ulcers of the stomach and intestine are more common in people who are anxious, depressed or under stress.
 The most common stress-related gut disease may be irritable bowel syndrome (IBS), which includes a variety of intestinal disorders, including colitis, abdominal pain, bloating, gas, and, occasionally, passing of mucus or blood.

 When your body is experiencing the “fight or flight” response, your heart responds by increasing its rate and blood pressure.
 It can also shut down digestion and direct blood to the arms and legs, where it can fuel fighting/fleeing muscles.
 If you’re constantly stressed, this chronic cycle will eventually take its toll and can contribute to heart disease.